 Molly Greene is an historian of the Ottoman Empire and the Mediterranean in the early modern period (15th to 18th centuries.)
 Within those two larger frames she works particularly on the history of the Greeks.
 As an enduringly transnational and commercial people, the Greeks provide an ideal window into networks, markets and organization in pre-industrial economies.
 Her first book, A Shared World: Christians and Muslims in the Early Modern Mediterranean, was published by Princeton University Press in 2000.
 Her next book, Catholic Pirates and Greek Merchants: A Maritime History of the Mediterranean, is forthcoming the summer of 2010.
 It considers how Greek merchants went about protecting their trade in conditions of great insecurity.

 Serguei Alex.
-Oushakine is Assistant Professor of Slavic Languages and Literatures and Associate Faculty in the Department of Anthropology.
+Oushakine is an Associate Professor of Anthropology and Slavic Languages and Literatures, and the Director of the Program in Russian and Eurasian Studies at Princeton University.
 His research reflects his formal training in anthropology, history, political theory, sociology and gender studies.
 His fieldwork centers on Eurasia, where he explore how the collapse of state socialism has simultaneously undermined already existing communities and precipitated the emergence of new ones.
 In his book, The Patriotism of Despair: Communities of Loss in Contemporary Russia (Cornell UP, 2009), based on two years of fieldwork in Siberia, Oushakine analyzes the importance of experienced or imagined traumas for creating postsocialist identities and meanings.
 In his new fieldwork in Minsk (Belarus) and Bishkek (Kyrgyzstan) Oushakine is tracing how the socialist experiment in former Soviet republics is reframed in terms of colonial and postcolonial experience.
 Oushakine has co-edited with Costica Bradatan a volume on power and intellectuals (In Marx's Shadow: Knowledge, Power, and Intellectuals in Eastern Europe and Russia.
 New York: Lexington Books, 2010); he also edited a special issue of Studies in East European Thought on post-soviet intelligentsia, and is preparing for publication special issues of Slavic Review and East European Politics and Society on totalitarian laughter and the nature of the comic under socialism.

-Elizabeth Paluck is an Assistant Professor in the Department of Psychology and in the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Elizabeth Paluck is an Associate Professor of Psychology and Public Affairs and a John Maclean Jr. Presidential University Preceptor at Princeton University.
 Her research is concerned with the reduction of prejudice and conflict, including ethnic and political conflict, youth conflict in schools, and violence against women.
 She uses large-scale field experiments to test interventions that target individuals' perceived norms and behavior about conflict and tolerance, including mass media and peer-to-peer interventions.

 Kim Lane Scheppele is Laurance S. Rockefeller Professor of Sociology and Public Affairs in the University Center for Human Values and the Woodrow Wilson School at Princeton University, where she also directs the Program on Law and Public Affairs.
 Her sociological specialties are the sociology of law, sociology of knowledge, comparative-historical sociology and theory.
 Scheppele's research focuses on constitutions under stress.
 She has studied constitutional change in Eastern Europe after 1989 under four different NSF grants, doing more than five years of fieldwork in Budapest and Moscow.
 She then turned her attention to the examination of frontline states under pressure to cut constitutional corners in order to fight the global war on terrorism.
 She has been a consultant to the Hungarian Constitutional Court, the Russian Constitutional Court, the Afghan Constitutional Drafting Commission, and the US Guantanamo Interagency Task Force and is the author of many articles in law journals and social science journals, primarily in English but also in Hungarian, Russian and French.
 Her forthcoming book, The International State of Emergency: Legality and Transnationality after 9/11, will appear next year.
 Her previous book, Legal Secrets, won special recognition from the American Sociological Association.